Get all the latest data for Tyrol

 Which areas in Tyrol will have the best price growth over the next 5 years?

-These top-performing areas are projected to see 5-year cumulative price growth of 25% to 35%, outperforming the regional average.
+These top-performing Tyrol areas could see cumulative price growth of about 25% to 35% over 5 years, with the best micro-locations doing better.

 What property type will give the best return in Tyrol over 5 years as of 2026?